-1. Dealing with Structural Issues
+1. Deal with Structural Issues

 It makes no sense to carry out cosmetic improvements or internal work, such as installing a new kitchen or bathroom, or any decoration work without doing this first.